 Trends and drivers

 The Yarra economy is continuously evolving.
 In recent decades employment in Yarra has becoming increasingly knowledge intensive and services oriented with an economy that benefits from a well-connected, inner city location with access to workers, customers and other businesses.
-The number of knowledge workers in Yarra has increased from around 13,000 in 1996 to around 30,000 in 2016.
+The number of knowledge workers in Yarra has increased rapidly in recent times.
 Health care is expanding rapidly to become the largest employment sector in Yarra.
-It currently employs people (19% of Yarra’s jobs) and by 2031, provided capacity constraints can be overcome, healthcare employment is projected to grow to 3,000 (23% of Yarra’s jobs and one third of total employment growth).
-Retail and hospitality have also grown substantially with this sector increasing in size from 10,000 jobs in 1996 to an estimated in 2016.
+It currently employs 19,000 people (19% of Yarra’s jobs) and by 2031, provided capacity constraints can be overcome, healthcare employment is projected to grow to more than 32,000 (23% of Yarra’s jobs and one third of total employment growth).
+Retail and hospitality have also grown substantially with this sector increasing in size from 10,000 jobs in 1996 to an estimated 19,800 in 2016.
 In recent decades manufacturing employment has declined in absolute terms but has also evolved to more highly specialised niches including perishable products and advanced manufacturing.

-The drivers behind these changes – the rise of advanced business services, greater global economic integration between countries, outsourcing, technological advancements, and an ageing population – are likely to in the coming decades.
+The drivers behind these changes – the rise of advanced business services, greater global economic integration between countries, outsourcing, technological advancements, and an ageing population – are factors that are likely to become more influential in the coming decades.
 Deepening structural economic change can continue to be leveraged by Yarra to support local economic growth.

-Continued and high growth in employment is projected the next 15 years in Yarra (see figure below).
-Accommodating this growth will require changes in the type of employment floor space on offer . the next 15 years there will be demand for an estimated ,000 sqm of additional commercial floor space, ,000 sqm of additional retail floor space, ,000 sqm of additional institutional floor space, and a net reduction in demand of ,000 sqm of industrial floor space.
+Continued and high growth in employment is projected over the next 15 years in Yarra (see figure below).
+Accommodating this growth will require changes in the type of employment floor space on offer across the municipality.
+Over the next 15 years SGS’ modelling estimates that there will be demand for an estimated 275,000 sqm of additional commercial floor space, 56,000 sqm of additional retail floor space, 164,000 sqm of additional institutional floor space, and a net reduction in demand of 334,000 sqm of industrial floor space.
 In line with employment floor space trends, these projections assume the average floor space per job will contract between 2016 and 2036 by an average of 20%.

 Demand for housing is also significant in accessible high amenity areas like Yarra.
-In this context it is important that demand for housing is managed (or appropriately calibrated) so as to limit ‘ad hc’ conversion of employment land for residential purpose, or speculative land trading, both of which can undermine the of existing employment precincts.
+In this context it is important that demand for housing is managed (or appropriately calibrated) so as to limit ‘ad hoc’ conversion of employment land for residential purposes, or speculative land trading, both of which can undermine the ongoing viability of existing employment precincts.

 Yarra employment PROJECTIONS by industry, (‘000)